hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_graphic_of_a_neural_networ_f94bca6c-d715-4055-8b4b-ec3edb206328-0_3.content.md

 # Enhance Your Workspace with a Neural Network-Inspired Wallpaper

 Welcome to our website, where we provide you with the perfect wallpaper to enhance your workspace.
-Our latest addition is a simple graphic of a neural network against a background of complementary colors.
+Our latest addition is a simple graphic of a neural network against a background of Com<wbr>ple<wbr>men<wbr>ta<wbr>ry colors.

 ## Why Choose Our Wallpaper?